Wisconsin regulators move ahead with groundwater PFAS rules

 Groundwater is the source of drinking water for about two-thirds of Wisconsin residents.
 The regulations would pertain to private water wells.

-The rule would provide a marker to determine whether the water is safe or not to prevent further pollution, but would not actually fix the problem, members of the Wisconsin Department of Natural Resources board said.
+The rule would provide a marker to determine whether the water is safe or not to prevent further pollution, but would not actually fix the problem, members of the Wisconsin DNR board said.

 “We may be overselling this a little bit, that this is the solution to the whole problem,” said board chairman Greg Kazmierski.
 “I don’t believe this rule is and I don’t want the public to move away with that assumption.”